rryms/READ_IT/Note_controller/computer_science/cs61B/Learning_note/note/course_structure.md

   * This idea of exploring a neighbor’s entire subgraph before moving on to the next neighbor is known as Depth First Traversal.
 * The Power of Depth First Search
   * computes a path to every vertex.
+  * Find a path from s to every other reachable vertex, visiting each vertex at most once.
 ### Tree vs. Graph Traversals
 * Tree Traversals
 * Graph Traversals
-  * DFS Preorder
+  * DFS Preorder: **Action** is **before** **DFS** calls to neighbors.
   * DFS Postorder
   * BFS order: Act in order of distance from s.
     * breadth first search

-## Lecture 22: Graph Traversals and Implementations
+## Lecture 23: Graph Traversals and Implementations
 [slide](https://docs.google.com/presentation/d/1v5pLls6n5weicMenk_CXxNVC-9O-Uic1usRQYrdxBN0/edit?usp=sharing)
 [offical summary](https://sp21.datastructur.es/materials/lectures/lec24/lec24)
 ### Summary
+* The All Paths Problem
+  * Princeton Graphs API
+  * DepthFirstPaths Implements
+  * The Adjacency List
+  * Depth First Paths Runtime
+* The All Shortest Paths Problem
   * BreadthFirstPaths
-* Graph API
+  * BreadthFirstPaths Implementation
-* Graph Representations and Graph Algorithm Runtimes
+* Graph Implementations and Runtime
-* Graph Traversal Runtimes
-* Layers of Abstraction

-* BSF : Uses a queue instead of recursion to track what work needs to be done.

 * Graph API: We used the Princeton algorithms book API today.
   * This is just one possible API.
 We’ll see other APIs in this class.